These are some of the famous pre-Columbian pyramids. Many of the design elements used in Mesoamerican art

-The Temple of the Inscription is in Palenque, an important Mayan city located in the highland rainforests of
+The Temple of the Inscription is in Palenque, an important Mayan city located in the highland

-of priceless treasures in 1952, almost 1300 years later.
+was discovered full of priceless treasures in 1952, almost 1300 years later.
 In 1985, the famous Mask of

 Pacal was stolen along with many other treasures from the Instituto Nacional de Antropologia in Mexico

 This unique and intricate little pyramid is located in El Tajin, on the central Gulf coast in Veracruz.
-Its

 Tikal is one of the largest Mayan cities yet found.
 It is in Guatemala, surrounded by rainforest.
-Temple I
+Temple

-represent the nine gods of the underworld.
+levels, which represent the nine gods of the underworld.